Lylio/python-sandbox/FlaskWebsite/README.md

 # Flask Tutorial
-Examples of a website built with the Flask framework.
+Example of a website built with the Flask framework.
 <br>
 <br>